COVID-19 pandemic in India: Response shortages and criticism

 The role of the National Centre for Disease Control during the COVID-19 pandemic has been questioned including the subdued sharing of data collected by the IDSP.
 Disease surveillance in India through IDSP faces perpetual shortage of funds and manpower resulting in a weak nationwide data collection system.
 The IDSP does not track deaths taking place outside hospitals, or deaths due to COVID-19 of those not tested, one of the many reasons under-counting is built into the system.
 The lack of epidemiologists in senior decision-making positions of COVID-19 related committees has been evident, including the absence of state-level epidemiologists in a number of states.
 In April 2020, the health ministry asked states to go on a hiring spree and fill vacancies for epidemiologists.
 Indian Council of Medical Research has been criticised for did not updating the "treatment protocol for COVID-19" between July 2020 and April 2021.
 The "National Task Force for COVID-19" did not meet during February and March despite members claiming it was obvious a second wave was in the making.
 A number of warnings pertaining to a surge in cases in March, shortages in life-saving equipment and a second wave were downsized and went unheeded.
 A number of problems were found with the forecasting and modelling by the National COVID-19 Supermodel Committee by independent commentators.
-In early May 2021, the committee said that they hadn't been able to predict the second wave accurately.
+In early May 2021, the committee said that they had not been able to predict the second wave accurately.
 A lot of problems with India's failing response to the second wave was the general and long term issues of the public health system in India.